 When Wollaton was acquired by Nottingham City Council in 1926, it happily coincided with the need to re-house the city's natural history collections.
 So it seemed logical to place the latter inside the former.
 What you have now is one of the best-loved quirky museums of Britain.

-We ran a series of workshops brainstorming, discussing and evaluating ideas for how the house and collection can be reinterpreted over the next few years, and how the team can maximise engagement both with current visitors and the pool of potential visitors who frequent Wollaton Park.
-From this mass of ideas, we have produced an interpretation plan for Wollaton Hall to guide future development of the site.
-We are now working with the team to implement their plans.
+We ran a series of workshops brainstorming, discussing and evaluating ideas for how the house and collection can be reinterpreted over the next few years, and how the team can maximise engagement with current visitors and the pool of potential visitors who frequent Wollaton Park.
+From this mass of ideas, we produced an interpretation plan for Wollaton Hall to guide future development of the site and worked with the team on delivery.